eginxCodes/evilginxtoolbox/README.md

 # evilginxtoolbox
-Find unique tools for evilginx framework
+Find/Build unique tools for evilginx framework

 # goinstall.sh
 Automate installing go, with path fixes on your machine.
 Restart your machine after running script then run GO VERSION